 You may be wondering why I decided to read this series.
 Well, I'll tell you.
 Ever since I was a little girl, I've always been fascinated by a good story.
 Each of these books represents an incredible amount of imagination.
 From the characters' names, to the detailed descriptions, to the creation of animals/plants, everything is fresh and new.
 While I don't usually enjoy stories centered around witchcraft and magic, these stories are innocent in their intention and purpose.

 Future posts will contain favorite characters and moments, but for now, this will have to suffice.
+So many books, so little time

 Well, my goal to read consistently was blown to bits once the semester began.
 The list of books to read continues to grow but there aren't enough hours in a day to read everything I want to read.
 Over the last month, I have read bits and pieces of several books (see other posts for details), but have yet to complete any of them.
 I'll share in the next few posts what these books are and when I hope to finish them.